lk9988/hw4_Code_Quiz/README.md

 - https://lk9988.github.io/hw4_code_quiz/

-## credit
+## Credit

-- all Q/A is from WizardingWorld quiz. would change Q/A later for my own.
+- All Q/A is from WizardingWorld quiz. would change Q/A later for my own.